SignalK/specification/mdbook/src/data_model_metadata.md

 Zones can technically have from zero to an infinite number of zone segments.
 The same `state` can be present in multiple segments.

 `message`is the message that will be included in the notification when the value enters the zone.
+The message should be concise and short ie. a few words.
+The message may end up on a gauges with limited space.

 Zones should be configured with care.
 In practice, less is more.